EAGrahamJr/pi-kube/README.md

 1. Don't forget to reboot to pick up all of the changes...

 ### Upgrading
-1, If this was a previous worker/master node,
+1, If this was a previous node,
    - run `kubeadm reset`
    - remove leftovers `rm /etc/kubernetes/bootstrap-kubelet.conf`
+   - :bangbang: clear up old networks `sudo ip link delete flannel.1`
 1. Update **all** the packages and downgrade Docker -You may need to re-add the Google `apt` key above
 1. Modify `kubeadm` service with the `sed` command and reboot for good measure